Ewheeler121/Cruel-Soul/README.md

-#For The Game Cruelty Squad
+# For The Game Cruelty Squad

-###simple program that takes in the .save file for the game to get your devine light back
+### Simple program to retrieve your Divine Light from the .save file